 The same rule applies to sites like Yelp and TripAdvisor, and of course to blogs.

-The 90% are “lurkers,” and you need to pay attention to them if you’re trying to protect your reputation.
+The 90% are “lurkers,” and you need to pay attention to them if you’re trying to manage your online reputation.
 Rather than just relying on that 1% for new reviews, take active control of your review pages and social profiles.
 Add pictures (and encourage them from your community), share great content, and make your brand seem more appealing to those who just found you on Google.

 No matter how bad your most recent review was, most people are just browsing.
 It’s the overall picture they take with them.